Tonecore/Full-Stack-Ai-Models-with-Flask-and-openai/README.md

 # Welcome To Projekt Llama

 In this project, I built a Flask-based web application and connected it with an API to Meta's Llama chatbots.
-The goal was to set up and operate an AI chatbot in a way that it generates high-quality outputs with legitimate sources.
+The goal was to set up and operate an AI chatbot in a way that it generates high-quality outputs with quotes from legitimate sources.

 **Flask Setup:**